ryanazryan/ryanazryan/README.md

 # 👋 Hi, I’m Ryan

-🔭 I’m a Full Stack Developer and currently pursuing a Bachelor's degree in Informatics at Telkom University.
+🔭 I’m a Full Stack Developer currently pursuing a Bachelor's degree in Informatics at Telkom University.
 👀 I’m interested in developing innovative web applications, learning new technologies, and improving user experience.
 🌱 I’m currently learning advanced backend frameworks, cloud services, and mobile app development.
-💞️ I’m looking to collaborate on open-source projects, web development, and tech innovations.
+🤝 I’m looking to collaborate on open-source projects, web development, and tech innovations.
 😄 Pronouns: He/Him
-⚡ Fun fact: I love experimenting with new tech stacks and contributing to community-driven projects!
+⚡ Fun fact: I enjoy experimenting with new tech stacks and contributing to community-driven projects.

 ---